yamash723/macos/README.md

 ## Requirements

-1. Use this command at first to install required packages (Other packages are listed in package_list/brewlist).
+1. Use this command at first to install required packages (Other packages are listed in packages).

 ```
 brew install git zsh zsh-completion jq nkf gsed neovim ripgrep fzf ghq hub tig tmux reattach-to-user-namespace